adc-trust-ai/whitebox-ai-syllabus/README.md

 ---

 ## ✅ Level 1: Math and Python Foundations
-*Master the 20% of math that puts you ahead of the 80% of practitioners.*
+*Master the 20% of math & programming that puts you ahead of the 80% of practitioners.*

 ### 🔢 Linear Algebra
 | Resource | Why it's here |